Spain extends gas price cap amid fears of total Russian gas cut-off | Headlines

 - Spain

-Spain will extend a gas price cap for heavy industries operating their own power plants, amid fears Russia could cut off all gas supply to Europe by land or sea, Spanish Prime Minister Pedro Sanchez said on Tuesday.
+Spain will extend a gas price cap to power plants linked to heavy industry amid fears Russia could cut off all gas supply to Europe by land or sea, Spanish Prime Minister Pedro Sanchez said on Tuesday.

-Sanchez said the government will temporarily change power market regulations to limit the price of natural gas for heavy industries operating their own gas-fired power plants as do some tiles, concrete, or fertilisers makers.
-"We will make an exception for big consumers so that they are temporarily covered by the Iberian mechanism," he said during a speech in Senate, referring to a scheme that temporarily subsidise the natural gas for power generation companies.
+Sanchez said the government will temporarily change power market regulations relating to the use of heat from industrial processes such as producing tiles, concrete, or fertilisers.
+"We will make an exception for big (gas) users so that they are temporarily covered by the Iberian mechanism," he said during a speech in Senate, referring to an agreement with the European Union that allows Spain and Portugal to subsidise the cost of natural gas in power generation.

-In a bid to reduce the influence of high gas prices on electricity bills, while aiming to build more renewable capacity in the long term, Spain and Portugal introduced earlier this year a mechanism to temporarily subsidise fossil fuel plants' generation costs.
-Surging gas prices have caught out companies in energy-intensive businesses who now have to choose between selling output at prices below costs or scaling back and reduce production.
+Sanchez said the cap on gas prices used for electricity generation had already saved Spanish households two billion euros since mid-June.
+He expressed pride in the fact that European Union energy ministers will on Friday debate introducing the same measure across the bloc as part of a range of options to rein in soaring energy prices.

-Sanchez extended the mechanism to heavy industries as he fears the supply of Russian gas could dry out.
-Even though Spain is not connected to the Russian gas grid it depends on Russian liquefied natural gas delivered by tankers.
-"We don't know what is going to happen...
-Nobody knows...
-(Russian President Vladimir) Putin probably doesn't even know what steps he is going to take, but the most likely is a total cut-off of Russian gas to Europe."
+In Spain, those prices have caught out companies in energy-intensive businesses who now have to choose between selling their products below cost price or scaling back and reducing production.
+The lobby for the companies concerned, Acogen, said the measure could facilitate the opening of 400 idle factories and allow them to compete "on a level playing field".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)